 Don’t be chicken – if you’re mad about animals, and have the space, then why not bid on a pig at the County Show?
-The Royal Isle of Wight County Show takes place this Sunday, and for the first time ever, there’s the opportunity to buy livestock.
+The Royal Isle of Wight County Show takes place on Sunday 30th August, and for the first time ever, there’s the opportunity to buy livestock.

 The quickfire auction will hosted by professional auctioneer Charlie Coleman from Frome Livestock Auctioneers.
 “Try and stand really still, unless you want to buy a sheep”, he recommends.
 ‘When you’re hosting a serious auction, the slightest wink or movement of a finger can indicate a bid – but this will be more of a fun, relaxed event, to show the general public what a livestock auction is really like.”

 There will be 12 lambs up for grabs, and 8 piglets.
 The sheep will go under the hammer at 3pm; while the pigs will find new homes from 3.20pm.
 Visitors can guess the prices they’ll go for and the closest will win a prize.
 Charles Ball, a farmer from the Island, will be selling his pigs at the auction.
 “Pigs are wonderful things, if greedy!” he says.
 “They love being free range and their favourite food is Mole Valley pig nuts”.

 David Groves, the Show’s Pig Lead, says that pigs have a bad rep, which is very unfair.
 “They’re such nice animals, and they’ve all got different characters”, he explains.
 “Some are flighty, others are laid back.
 And they’re very tidy and clean – they only roll in the mud to keep cool.
 You’ll be able to meet at least seven different breeds in the Pig Area”.